-At St. Mary’s we follow the guidelines from the Early Years Foundation Stage 2017 (EYFS)
+At St. Mary’s we follow the guidelines from the Early Years Foundation Stage 2021 and the Development Matters 2021, a Non-statutory curriculum guidance for the Early Years Foundation Stage.

 Characteristics of Effective Learning